jqueguiner-gladia/gladia/src/README.md

 # `main.py`

-Apart from performing some chore tasks, `main.py` will walk through the `gladia/src/apis/` direcrtory and look for all the routes to be added to the FASTAPI router object.
+Apart from performing some chore tasks, `main.py` will walk through the `gladia/src/apis/` directory and look for all the routes to be added to the FASTAPI router object.

 ## How will it do it ?